Or speak to someone today on (02) 9167 0209

-A detail and level survey is the starting point of any design process.
+A contour survey (also known as a detail and level survey) is the starting point of any design process.
 This survey picks up all existing features including trees, adjoining neighbours, visible services, easements and takes levels over the land.
 This survey also determines the location of the property boundaries and the existing buildings in relation to them.

 Request a call back

 What can C&A Surveyors do for you?

 C&A Surveyors is fully insured and have Registered Surveyors employed to carry out and sign your contour survey.
 We pride ourselves on our three tier quality control process and providing exceptional customer service to all our clients.

 Before you can begin the design phase of your new development, you need to engage a registered land surveyor to conduct a Contour Survey.
 This is the starting point where you gather all the necessary information about the property that will affect the design of your new structure.

 With a Contour Survey, you will gain a complete overview of all features of your property.
 For example, it will note trees, existing structures, adjoining properties, visible services and more.
 This enables you to design your development to suit the property while preventing problems later on.